On Payment Channels in Asynchronous Money Transfer Systems: Unidirectional payment channel

-We now observe the unidirectional payment channel abstraction without the source close operation.
-We first prove a lower bound on the message complexity of an implementation, and then prove that this lower bound is tight by providing an implementation for the abstraction in the asynchronous message-passing model.
+Next, we discuss unidirectional payment channel without the source close operation.
+We first prove a lower bound on the message complexity of an implementation and then prove that this lower bound is tight by providing an implementation for the abstraction in the asynchronous message-passing model.